luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/api/extensions/_index.md

 This allow to collect all capabilities for specific topic:
 * if id is `connection` you will get the json of [ESP800] response jsonified
 * if id is `features` you will get the [ESP400] response jsonified
-* if id is `interface` you will get the preferences.json jsonified
+* if id is `interface` you will get the settings from preferences.json jsonified
 * if id is `settings` you will get specific settings from target fw in json format
+* if id is `extensions` you will get the extensions from preferences.json jsonified

-Be noted this API only collect existing data, so for `features`,`interface`	and `settings` you may get empty response if corresponding query has not be done.
+Be noted this API only collect existing data, so for `features`,`interface`, `extensions`and `settings` you may get empty response if corresponding query has not be done.

 About settings the format may differ from one firmware to another, so you need to check the response to know how to use it, response is always a variable named machineSettings and important content may usualy located in `machineSettings.cache`